DanielMinaya1/Sentinel-Images-Downloader/README.md

 The default parameters are loaded from the file ```s1_default_config.json```.

 ### Custom Parameters
 You can customize the download by creating a new configuration file in the config directory.
-The file should follow the format below, depending on whether you're downloading Sentinel-1 or Sentinel-2 data.
+The file should follow the format below, depending on whether you are downloading Sentinel-1 or Sentinel-2 data.

 #### Sentinel-1 Configuration
 | Entry | Description | Default Value |